Meredithhelipigeon/Algorithms/README.md

 Algorithm: use DFS to search.
 Strategy: collections.deque()
 Optimization: Do not change the original list voyage to increase the time efficiency.

+## Russian Doll Envelopes
+Description: You are given a 2D array of integers envelopes where envelopes[i] = [wi, hi] represents the width and the height of an envelope.

+One envelope can fit into another if and only if both the width and height of one envelope are greater than the other envelope's width and height.

+Return the maximum number of envelopes you can Russian doll (i.e., put one inside the other).

+Algorithm: First sort the envelopes by width.
+And the problem then becomes finding the longest increasing numbers in this array.
+Time Efficiency: O(nlogn)